 #StandUpForHealth was first published by COBA Europe in 2016 and the information has proved to be a valuable resource for a wide variety of companies, from small to medium sized enterprises to large multi-national names.
 Preventing the occurrence of MSDs in the first place is much easier than cure.

-The updated release of our free to download eBook containing all the latest ‘standing safety’ news and statistics, along with some expert opinions, will be available in February.
-Sign-up now to be added to our email list to ensure you don’t miss out on the latest information.
+The updated release of our free to download eBook containing all the latest ‘standing safety’ news and statistics, along with some expert opinions is now available for free download.